MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Dimension.md

 #### **Parameters**
 - **location**: [*Vector3*](Vector3.md)

+  Location from where to initiate the ray check.
 - **direction**: [*Vector3*](Vector3.md)

+  Vector direction to cast the ray.
 - **options**?: [*BlockRaycastOptions*](BlockRaycastOptions.md) = `null`

   Additional options for processing this raycast query.